-- Mountains surround the city, in some parts of the city one can see the peak of the Illimani, the most recognizable landscape in the city, at eye level.
+- Mountains surround the city, in some parts one can see the peak of the Illimani, the most recognizable landscape, at eye level.

 - 100 km southeast of the city, about an hour drive, one can visit Tiwanaku, an archeological site that was an important ceremonial centers for the Tiwanakan civilization, which were the predecessors of the Incans, this place was name by the UNESCO as world heritage site.

-Surreal, dazzling, endless, that was my impression of the Uyuni salt flats.
-When I arrived in Uyuni, Potosi; my next stop after La Paz, I was starring at the sky, half sleep half awake, amazed by the idea that I could have been dreaming, but not, I was looking at the stars from the bus’s window and I couldn’t believe the beauty of the night sky.
-Like looking at one of those pictures found in a National Geographic magazine.
-The view was such that stars filled the entire sky from top to bottom, the bus I was in was crossing mountains in a zic zac motion, and while in the road and among mountains the effect of seeing that sky was that stars were surrounding me, stars were at eye level; no need to look up to see them.
-I saw so many starts I felt as if I was looking at the entire milky way all at one glance.
+After La Paz I went to Potosí, once there I headed to Uyuni, to see the Uyuni salt flats.
+They were surreal and endless.
+When I arrived I remember I was staring at the sky, half sleep half awake, amazed by the idea that I could have been dreaming, but no, I was looking at the stars from the bus’s window and I couldn’t believe the beauty of the Milky Way.
+The Milky Way!.
+It was like looking at one of those pictures in National Geographic.
+The view was such that stars filled the entire sky from top to bottom it felt as if stars were surrounding me from every angle.

-I wish I could have stayed in the road longer, but I had to go back to Santa Cruz to attend a weeding and spend Christmas there.
-I can’t complain, I saw my family, visited some friends, and got to travel while meeting interesting people.
+I wish I could have stayed longer, but I had to go back to Santa Cruz to attend a wedding and spend Christmas there.
+I can’t complain, I saw my family, visited some friends, and got to travel.
 I absolutely loved it and recommend it.
 Go visit one of the seven wonder cities of the world, see some archeological sites, and meet other travelers.
-Bolivia is in the beginnings of a tourism’s awakening is a good time to visit.
+Bolivia is in the beginnings of a tourism’s awakening, is a good time to visit.
 Take it from an outsider and a local.